MarkusFerdinandDablander/ECFP-substructure-pooling-Sort-and-Slice/README.md

-## Reproducing Computational Experiments
+## Computational Experiments

 The computational results reported in the paper can be reproduced and visualised by running the Jupyter notebook [substructure_pooling_experiments.ipynb](substructure_pooling_experiments.ipynb) which uses the code base in [modules](modules).
-The [data](data) folder contains the five (cleaned) chemical data sets for the diverse prediction tasks investigated in the paper: lipophilicity, aqueous solubility, SARS-CoV-2 main protease inhibition, mutagenicity, and estrogen receptor alpha antagonism.
+The [data folder](data) contains the five (cleaned) chemical data sets for the diverse prediction tasks investigated in the paper: lipophilicity, aqueous solubility, SARS-CoV-2 main protease inhibition, mutagenicity, and estrogen receptor alpha antagonism.
 Each data set is given as a set of labelled SMILES strings.
 The computational environment in which the original results were conducted can be found in [environment.yml](environment.yml).
 The original numerical results from the paper are saved in [results](results).

 ![Substructure Pooling Overview](/figures/sub_pool_methods_overview.png)